Followers

 Mount Guillian - near Fishkill

-Nicola went on to build a case for a limited constitutional monarchy like Britain's.
-That sent Washington into a fit.
-The tone of Washington's reply to Nicola that same day
+Nicola went on to argue for a limited constitutional monarchy similar to Britain's.
+That caused a strong reaction from Washington.
+The tone of Washington's reply to Nicola that same day shows he not only disapproved of Nicola’s “scheme” but was also deeply offended by it.

-indicates that he not only disapproved of Nicola’s “scheme,” but was deeply offended by it.
 After expressing his “great surprise & astonishment,” Washington wrote that “no occurrence in the course of the war, has given me more painful sensations than your information of there being such ideas existing in the Army as you have expressed.”
 Furthermore, Washington was “at a loss to conceive what part of my conduct could have given encouragement to an address which to me seems big with

 the greatest mischiefs that can befall my Country.
 If I am not deceived in the knowledge of myself,” Washington continued, “you could not have found a person to whom your schemes are more disagreeable.”